melonDS-emu/melonDS/README.md

  * for a brief moment, the tutorial window appears as a minimap
  * a brief glitch may occur during the transition between a scene with map and without map
- * There is a glitch between Roxas thoughts and the day counter
  * the minimap isn't properly cropped if the emulator window is in an aspect ratio lower than 16:9

 ## TODO LIST